ilastik/ilastik.github.io/documentation/pixelclassification/pixelclassification.md

 <a href="snapshots/filter_examples_cropped.png" data-toggle="lightbox"><img src="snapshots/filter_examples_cropped.png" class="img-responsive" /></a>

 In general we advise to initially select a wide range of feature types and scales.
 In fact, for not-too-big 2D data where computation time is not a concern, one can simply select all.
-In the next step, after you start annotating the image, we can suggest you the most helpful features based on your labels.
+In the next step, after you start annotating the image, we can suggest you the most helpful features based on your labels as described [here](#suggest).
 The selected features can be inspected in the bottom left after clicking **OK** in the feature selection dialog.
 <a href="snapshots/feature_highlight.png" data-toggle="lightbox"><img src="snapshots/feature_highlight.png" class="img-responsive" /></a>

 ## Training the classifier